JakubIllner/jakubillner.github.io/_posts/2024-06-28-streaming-ingest.markdown

 the stream level.
 So, it is entirely possible that some messages in a single API call succeed while others do not.

+I did not observe any performance or latency issues with Connector Hub.
+I used default setting with batch size of 100 MB and batch duration of 7 minutes.
+With this setup, the Connector Hub generated one file per partition every 7 minutes, as it did not reach the size limit.
+For lower latency, you can use shorter batch duration.

 # __Design__